* Click here if you’re looking for the Guide to Build Your Own Direct Booking Website for less than $100 *

 A Few Last Words

 In the end, creating a vacation booking direct website is the ultimate channel for you to have.
-It’s not just a place to market your rentals, it’s a place that you will make your own.
-You will be able to create a whole brand story to your property, and build superb brand loyalty in the process.
+It’s not just a place to market your rentals, it’s a place where you will make your own.
+You will be able to create a whole brand story for your property and build superb brand loyalty in the process.